petershin/liferay-learn/docs/commerce/latest/en/creating-store-content/liferay-commerce-fragments/using-the-mini-cart-fragment.md

 The header area contains two buttons:

-* View Details: Go to the Open Carts page to view more details about the open order.
+**View Details:** Go to the Open Carts page to view more details about the open order.

-* Remove All Items: Clear your cart of products.
+**Remove All Items:** Clear your cart of products.

 The product list area displays all products in the cart along with their quantity and price.
 Here you can remove (![Delete](../../images/icon-delete.png)) or adjust the quantity of individual products.
 As you make changes, the cart summary section updates automatically.
 Click _Submit_ to continue checking out.

 ## Quickly Adding Products to the Cart

-You can use the search bar in the fragment to quickly add items to the cart.
+You can use the search bar in the fragment to add items to the cart quickly.
 Search by a product name or known SKU.
 This can reduce the time to create orders by removing the burden of searching through the catalog.

 After adding the Mini Cart fragment to a page,